mePriyansh/RBTransformer/README.md

 ---

+## 3. SCRIPTS

-### II.
-Preprocessing Datasets
+### I. Preprocessing Datasets Scripts

-RBTransformer is evaluated on three benchmark EEG datasets: **SEED**, **DEAP**, and **DREAMER**, along their respective affective dimensions, for both **Binary** and **Multi-Class Classification** tasks.
+RBTransformer is evaluated on three benchmark EEG datasets: SEED, DEAP, and DREAMER along their respective affective dimensions, for both Binary and Multi-Class Classification tasks.

 <p align="center">
   <img src="assets/eeg-preprocessing.png" alt="Preprocessing Pipeline" width="100%">
 </p>
 <p align="center"><b>Figure 2.</b> Preprocessing Pipeline for RBTransformer</p>

-As illustrated in **Figure 2**, the preprocessing pipeline handles the full data transformation—from raw EEG signals to baseline-corrected BDE tokens—tailored for all **13 prediction tasks**.
+As illustrated in Figure 2, the preprocessing pipeline handles the full data transformation—from raw EEG signals to baseline-corrected BDE tokens—tailored for all 13 prediction tasks.
 Once processed, the datasets are saved as `.pkl` files inside the `preprocessed_datasets/` directory and are used directly during training.
 The table below summarizes all 13 preprocessed dataset files, categorized by Dataset, Dimension, and Task Type:

 | #  | Dataset | Task Type                   | Dimension | Output File                            |
 | -- | ------- | --------------------------- | --------- | -------------------------------------- |